-- 2.11.8 The Woolpack PH, sitting immediately adjacent to the site, is locally listed. - 2.11.9 The development of the site must respect the statutory duty to preserve or enhance the special character of the conservation area as defined in the conservation area appraisal and the requirements of development management policy DM9 and NPPF paragraphs 126 to 141.
-The management and enhancement policies in the appraisal include: - Reinstatement of a strong building line along Ber Street - Views to and from the Ber Street ridge must be preserved and enhanced - Development on Rouen Road and the east side of Ber Street must respect the important topography of the area. - In areas of low significance the prevailing scale of existing buildings should be respected, but the careful siting of taller buildings and use of larger scaled buildings in appropriate locations will be encouraged, provided that they do not negatively impact on important views of city wide and local landmarks or affect the setting of listed buildings.
-(The prevailing building heights are shown in fig.18) - 2.11.10 The scale of building proposed for the site should respond to the sensitivity of smaller scale historic buildings and neighbouring residential uses and the opportunity of prominent parts of the site for greater architectural emphasis.
-Three broad height parameter areas are proposed for the site (number of storeys measured from primary entrance level):
+- 2.11.8 The Woolpack PH, sitting immediately adjacent to the site, is locally listed. - 2.11.9 The development of the site must respect the statutory duty to preserve or enhance the special character of the conservation area as defined in the conservation area appraisal and the requirements of development management policy DM9 and NPPF paragraphs 184 to 202.
+The management and enhancement policies in the appraisal include: - Reinstatement of a strong building line along Ber Street - Views to and from the Ber Street ridge must be preserved and enhanced - Development on Rouen Road and the east side of Ber Street must respect the important topography of the area. - In areas of low significance the prevailing scale of existing buildings should be respected, but the careful siting of taller buildings and use of larger scaled buildings in appropriate locations will be encouraged, provided that they do not negatively impact on important views of city wide and local landmarks or affect the setting of listed buildings. - 2.11.10 The information from the built heritage analysis enabled a "heat map" to be produced that seeks to identify the height thresholds above which buildings on different parts of the site are likely to have a major impact on the setting of heritage assets (see figure 18).
+Existing heights are shown in figure 19.
+The annotations on the heat map provide a detailed commentary and rationale for the recommended storey height thresholds